pryley/site-reviews/readme.txt

 Site Reviews is a complete review management solution for your website that is designed to work in a similar way to Amazon, Tripadvisor, and Yelp.
 The plugin provides blocks, shortcodes, and widgets, along with full documentation.

+Site Reviews integrates with SureCart and WooCommerce enabling store owners to collect and display customer reviews for their products while enhancing social proof and driving sales.

 You can pin your best reviews so that they are always shown first, request review verification, require approval before new reviews are published, require visitors to be logged-in in order to write a review, send a custom notification when reviews are submitted, respond to reviews, and a lot more!

 Site Reviews provides more features and options than almost every other free review plugin, and the support provided on the WordPress forum is excellent.